 - Lead to a lawsuit and wage garnishment

 Again, if a borrower defaults, their lender can sue them.
-If they don’t show up to court, a judge may issue a warrant for their arrest.
+If they don’t attend court, a judge may issue a warrant for their arrest.
 Make sure to address any delinquent loans as soon as possible to avoid the possibility.

 What to do if you can’t pay back your student loan

-When borrowers realize that they might not be able to make their student loan payments, they should contact their lender as soon as possible.
+When borrowers realize that they might not be able to make their student loan payments on time, they should contact their lender as soon as possible to ask for a loan extension while they explore their repayment options.

-There is plenty of aid available to borrowers who are struggling with student loans, especially federal ones.
+Plenty of aid is available to borrowers struggling with student loans, especially federal ones.
 That includes:

 - Income-based repayment plans that adjust payments down to a reasonable level for the borrower’s earning power

-- Consolidation loans that can reduce the number of payments, extend the repayment term, and lower monthly payments
+- Refinancing with consolidation loans can reduce the number of payments, extend the repayment term, and lower monthly payments

 - Forgiveness programs that can discharge or cancel large portions of a borrower’s debt